chenchkx/Virus/readme.md

 ```

-The above image set dataset is divided from [1].
+The above image set dataset is from [1].
 We divide the images of each category equally into five different image sets and obtain seventy-five image sets.

 [1] G. Kylberg, M. Uppstrom, I.-M. Sintorn, Virus texture analysis using local binary patterns and radial density profiles, in: Iberoamerican Congress on Pattern Recognition, Springer, 2011, pp. 573–580.